 What is the worst mistake in blackjack?

 Although things like standing on 16 instead of hitting, and hitting instead of doubling down are common mistakes, the decision which increases the house edge most is actually choosing to take insurance.
 Insurance is a side bet with a much higher house edge than blackjack itself, and taking insurance every time the dealer has an Ace is probably the worst mistake in blackjack.
 Knowing when to take insurance in blackjack can be helpful, but as a general rule, if you are looking to keep the house edge as low as possible, it is better to focus on playing the main hand according to blackjack strategy rules, rather than getting involved in side bets.
+In games where the surrender rule is allowed, surrendering on anything but 16 against a dealer’s Ace or 10 is also considered by some to be a pretty bad mistake.

 What is the most common mistake in blackjack?